-There are 217 million Americans on the Federal Do Not Call List, but last year the FTC still received over 3 million complaints about unwanted calls.
+(SurvivalDaily.com) – There are 217 million Americans on the Federal Do Not Call List, but the FTC still receives roughly 3 million complaints about unwanted calls each year.
 The problem?
 Some legitimate companies still aren’t respecting the Do Not Call list.
 And many of the unwanted calls are from scammers or non-legit companies, who don’t care if they violate the law.

 1. Get on the National Do Not Call Registry